 - structure

 - simulate a protein

-- it should not blow up
+- it should not blow up (necessary / not sufficient)

-- necessary / not sufficient

 - density

+- anything you can measure and calculate (distances, chemical shifts..)

 - reproduce energy changes (free energies)

 - global minimum (free) energy should agree with experiment

 - dynamics properties

 - which torsion angles rotate at room temperature?

 - order parameters from NMR